 I love that the main characters are so interested in where they’re visiting.
 They don’t just let the trip happen to them.
 They make observations, ask questions, and compare things they see in Shanghai to things they’ve seen at home or in other countries.
 To me, this is deep travel.
 It’s also one of the benefits of traveling with kids.
 Kids make these observations, ask these questions, and compare the familiar with the unfamiliar to help them understand it all.

 Molly Goes to Shanghai was the perfect introduction to one of my favorite cities for my favorite kids.
 It was in-depth, but never over their head.
-It offered an overview of the city, but gave a large variety of details to appeal to many interests.
+They found an overview of the city with a large variety of details to appeal to many interests.
 It let me reminisce with them about my trip.
 It provided us with the jumping point to look into the different aspects of Shanghai they would want to learn more about.
 For them, that’s the maglev train, the games at the park (gun tie huan especially), and the food.

 Who should get this book?